- September 27, 2016

 The places where land meets water can look and function very differently depending on how they are managed.
 People often tidy shore zones, especially those used for recreation or in residential areas.
 This tidying may involve removal of debris, or terrestrial or aquatic vegetation and the hardening-off of shorelines.
 Since each of these elements play important ecological roles in the shore zone, it is unsurprising that tidied shore zones have a different ecological structure and function than natural shore zones.

 The pond in the image above is heavily managed.
 Mowed lawn extends right to water’s edge.
 These tidy, simplified edges are often hardened with rocks or concrete and compress the transitional space between land and open water.
-This kind of shoreline has almost no littoral zone.
+This kind of shoreline limits the natural progression of plants from upland to wetland to submerged vegetation and in deeper bodies of water, where the hardened edges drop precipitously into deeper water, it might mean the absence of a littoral zone in that body of water.

-The littoral zone is the area closest to the shore of a lake or pond.
+The littoral zone is any area of a body of water that is shallow and allows vegetation rooted underwater enough access to sunlight to grow.
+It is often the areas closest to the shore of a lake or pond.
 It is shallow, warm, and bright compared to other areas.
 It is home to a diverse community that includes algae, aquatic plants, snails, clams, insects, crustaceans, fish, and amphibians.
 The littoral zone is critical for the reproductive cycle of several kinds of wildlife.
 For instance, dragonflies and frogs lay their eggs here; and, once they hatch the larvae and tadpoles forage in the shallow water as they develop.
 Ducks, turtles, and snakes also rely on the plants and animals living in this zone to for food and shelter.
+Fish too rely on such areas for reproduction and shelter from preditors.

 Physically complex shore zones often support a richer biota than simple ones.
 That is, ponds with shorelines with diverse vegetation and debris present also have more species of fish, more fish in general, and those fish tend be larger.